zdravkov/kendo-docs/api/web/tooltip.md

 #### Returns

-The target element or null.
+`jQuery` The target element or null.

 ## Events